HynekBaran/GSM_Relay/README.md

 Arduino compatible device uses two serial interfaces:
 1. is used for configuration, sketch uploading and debugging (hardware serial available via USB on Arduino Nano), 19200 Bd unless changed (`Serial`)
 2. is attached to the GSM module (SoftwareSerial on Arduino Nano is used, 9600 Bd, `SoftwareSerial gsmSerial (2, 3)`)

-Serial connection on Arduino side is attached to Arduino's m328 pins 2, 3 (you can change in sketch) and SoftwareSerial library is used.

 Relay is connected to Arduino pin specified in sketch `#define PIN_RELAY 11` (and to 5V and GND).